SebLague/Chess-Challenge/README.md

 * Once you're happy with your chess bot, head over to the [Submission Page](https://forms.gle/6jjj8jxNQ5Ln53ie6) to enter it into the competition.
   * You will be able to edit your entry up until the competition closes.

+## Testing Options
+For testing, you have three options in the program:.<br>
+* You can play against the bot yourself (Human vs Bot).
+* The bot can play a match against itself (MyBot vs MyBot).
+* The bot can play a match against a simple example bot (MyBot vs EvilBot).

 ## Rules
 * You may participate alone, or in a group of any size.
 * You may submit a maximum of two entries.